A guide to new laws, contracts, taxes and regulations for short-term rentals in Malta

 In recent years, significant changes have been made to the way property is leased in Malta.
 As one of the most touristic place in the area of mediterranean sea, Malta is perfect case to show how property for rent industry is changing.
 Some of these changes reflect the increased demand for properties for rent required by the influx of foreign workers arriving in Malta, the same for students and, of course, the rapid and continuous growth of their tourism market.

 The residential property market in Malta has also changed quite drastically, especially around sites with high tourist activity.
-It's easier than ever to manage a consistent supply of occupants paying a higher rental rate than traditional long-term rentals.
-This multi-million-person market, created by the introduction of short-term rental platforms like Airbnb, is changing the look of tourism and the way these popular cities operate, quite dramatically.
+It's easier than ever to manage a consistent supply of occupants paying a higher rental rate than traditional rentals.
+This multi-million-person market, created by the introduction of platforms like Airbnb, is changing the look of tourism and the way these popular cities operate, quite dramatically.

 The preferred tourist stay showed a radical change from shared accommodation means, such as hotels and bed and breakfasts, in favour of private accommodation as a "complete housing unit".
 And why not?
 They offer a more personal, private and authentic experience of city life, and often at a lower cost to the tourist.

 How tourist accommodation affects government procedure in Malta

 This change in the accommodation preferences of the typical tourist is global.
 Malta is one more destination to be part of this evolution.
 The impact of this change on tourism data and reactions is worrying at the international level.
 The same obvious patterns occur in Malta as in London, Paris, New York and in almost every popular capital and tourist spot in the world.

 Because it's so easy to rent a property thanks to new technology platforms, property owners and agencies reap higher profits from the continuous flow of short-term tourist rentals than the once safer solution of longer ones to residents and workers moving to these cities.

 The problem is that this has a ripple effect when residential rental prices rise, as long opportunities are less available and highly sought after.